 8.1 Informed Consent

 Before any ethically approved study related procedure can take place, the participant must complete the latest approved version of the informed consent form.
 Participant information with full details of procedures, expectations, potential risks and withdrawal rights will be provided to the participants a minimum of 24 hours prior to their first study appointment to give them adequate time to read through it.
 It will then be presented both in writing and verbally at the first study appointment prior to consent being taken.
 It will be clearly stated that the participant is free to withdraw from the study at any time for any reason without prejudice to future care, and with no obligation to give the reason for withdrawal.
 If a participant withdraws from the study but does not withdraw their consent, then data already obtained may be used for the study.
 This will be made clear on the PIS and consent form.
 If a participant has withdrawn due to an adverse event, a medic will follow-up as appropriate.
-In addition to primary consent for the main study, participants will optionally consent to have some blood samples retained at the end of the study for future research purposes, such as measurement of novel biomarkers.

 Consent will be received by someone who has received generic consent training and has been authorised by the Chief Investigator to do so, they will also be included in the delegation of authority log.
 The original signed form will be retained at the study site within the TMF and a copy will be given to the participant.